aionius/You-Are-Awesome/You Are Awesome/Notes.md

 ⌘+A = Select All
 ⌃+I = Resent Indentation

+Editor > Structure > Re-Indent

 # Debugging
-lldb (low level debugger) - when used with po (print object) command, XCode will show the contents of values, or the result of expressions at the current point wher code was paused
+lldb (low level debugger) - when used with po (print object) command or v (for frame variable) command, XCode will show the contents of values, or the result of expressions at the current point wher code was paused